 It is important to note that even if intermenstrual bleeding is not related to pregnancy, understanding the possibility and ruling it out early provides valuable information for healthcare providers.
 It allows them to focus on other potential causes and determine the most appropriate diagnostic and treatment approaches.

-Iatrogenic (Hormones – OCP/IUCD)
+Latrogenic (Hormones – OCP/IUCD)

-Other iatrogenic (usually as a result of a medical treatment) causes for intermenstrual bleeding could be related to hormonal stimulation or withdrawal – eg: starting, stopping or switching oral contraceptive pills, intrauterine contraceptive device.
-If you experience some form of vaginal bleeding after there has been some changes in terms of your hormone profile then do not panic; the body often needs time (usually 3-6 months) to readjust itself.
+Other latrogenic (usually as a result of medical treatment) causes for intermenstrual bleeding could be related to hormonal stimulation or withdrawal – eg: starting, stopping, or switching oral contraceptive pills, or intrauterine contraceptive devices.
+If you experience some form of it after there have been some changes in terms of your hormone profile then do not panic; the body often needs time (usually 3-6 months) to readjust itself.

 Dysfunctional Uterine Bleeding (DUB)

-The diagnosis of DUB is usually made after excluding any pelvic pathological causes (polyps/cancers, etc) or other general medical disease that could account for vaginal bleeding.
+The diagnosis of DUB is usually made after excluding any pelvic pathological causes (polyps/cancers, etc) or another general medical disease that could account for vaginal bleeding.
 It is commonly a diagnosis of exclusion and reflects a disruption in the normal cyclic pattern of ovulatory hormonal stimulation to the endometrial lining.

 Endometrial or uterine polyps are growths that occur in the endometrium (the inner lining of the uterus) and are usually noncancerous (benign) but may cause problems with fertility or heavy or irregular vaginal bleeding.
 Endometrial polyps usually occur in women who are between 40-50 years old and can also occur after menopause.